U.S. Army Dental Health Activity, Japan

 America’s military leader in oral health and an integral member of Army Medicine.

-U.S. Army Dental Activity-Japan (DENTAC-J) provides the entire scope of dental services for all age groups and beneficiary types - dependent on “space” and resource availability.
+U.S. Army Dental Health Activity, Japan (DENTAC-J) provides the entire scope of dental services for all age groups and beneficiary types - dependent on “space” and resource availability.
 The dental officers, enlisted, civilians, and local national workforce assigned to Camp Zama and Torii Station are committed to supporting the mission of the U.S. Army in Japan and to serving our communities.

 Dental Activity's Focus